thuyngh08/Getting-and-Cleaning-Data-Course-Project/README.md

 id variables are 'Subject' and 'Activity'.
 Aggregate the long form dataset to get the average value of each variables for each activity and subject

-Create a dataset with the average of each variable for each activity and subject
+Create a dataset with the average of each variable for each activity and subject.